 Indeed, research compiled by Sustrans has shown that people who are inactive have three times the rate of moderate to severe depression as active people.

 Explore Kent’s cycling and walking map highlights a number of routes on the Isle of Sheppey just waiting to be explored.

 For example, there’s the Isle of Harty Trail which is a flat and circular leisure route.
 It’s perfect for families as it is mostly traffic free and at a moderate speed can be completed comfortably within an hour.
-The route provides an opportunity to explore the spectacular eastern side of the island, which includes access to the Ferry House Inn.
+The route provides an opportunity to explore the spectacular eastern side of the island.

 In addition, there’s the circular Sheerness Way or Sustrans route 174, which takes you on a nautical route along the northern coast of the island, through the town and Barton’s Point Coastal Park.
 The route includes fascinating opportunities to explore local history and heritage such as Blue Town Heritage Centre and the ongoing project to restore Sheerness Dockyard Church.